 - Have your child decide what type of house he wants to make and where it will be located.

 - Have him cut out the base piece of construction paper, which should be a shape that is larger than the base of the lunch bag.

 - Now he can design the base for the bag.
 We added a road, a tree and shrubs to ours.
 Have him glue all the pieces in place using the glue stick.

 - Place your meal inside the brown paper bag and fold the excess brown paper forward to create a flap.
 Staple the flap in place.

 - Encourage your child to cut out basic shapes of rectangles for the roof, chimney and door, and squares for the windows.
 Have him glue them in place.

 - He can now attach double-stick tape to the bottom of the bag and adhere the bag to the base to complete his bag house.

--To get trees or shrubs to stand, fold about 1/4" edge at the bottom and either staple or glue them to the base.
+-To get trees or shrubs to stand, fold about a quarter inch of their bottom edges over and either staple or glue them to the base.